Best Mermaid Viewer and Editor for Mac in 2026

 Key Takeaways

-• For read-only Mermaid rendering on Mac, MacMD Viewer is the lightest native option — 2 MB SwiftUI, sub-second render, $19.99 one-time.
+- For read-only Mermaid rendering on Mac, MacMD Viewer is a native macOS option with built-in Mermaid support, Finder QuickLook, and a $19.99 one-time price.

-• For quick local rendering with no install, our free Mermaid viewer tool renders pasted Mermaid instantly.
+- For quick local rendering with no install, our free Mermaid viewer tool renders pasted Mermaid right in the browser.

 How Should You Pick a Mermaid Tool on Mac?